-Partners In Health (PIH) received the Notre Dame Award for International Human Development and Solidarity in a ceremony at the University of Notre Dame on April 27.
+Partners In Health (PIH) received the NFord Family Notre Dame Award for International Development and Solidarity in a ceremony at the University of Notre Dame on April 27.

 Rev. Robert A. Dowd, CSC, director of the Ford Program, said PIH was honored “for more than 25 years of health care provided to the poorest of the poor; for addressing social and economic needs; for fostering local partnerships and strengthening the public sector; for sharing lessons learned; and for turning service and research towards advocacy and social justice.”